htanwar922/Language-Adversarial-Network/Readme.md

 EA takes the arithmetic mean of the word vectors as input, F passes it through several fully-connected layers until a softmax for classification in Semantic Classifier (P).
 In LAN, EA first calculates the average of the word vectors in the input sequence, then passes the average through a feed-forward network with ReLU nonlinearities.
 The activations of the last layer in F are considered the extracted features for the input and are then passed on to P and Q. The sentiment classifier P and the language discriminator Q are standard feed-forward networks.
 P has a softmax layer on top for text classification and Q ends with a tanh layer of output width 1 to assign a language identification score (-1 for target and 1 for source).

-To run the program on local system:
+To run the program on Colab:

 The directory should be: 'My Drive/Colab Notebooks/Work/'